canonical/ubuntu-pro-client/docs/explanations/status_columns.md

 ```

 Some particularly important attributes in the output include:
-* `attached`: This boolean value indicates whether this machine is attached to an Ubuntu Pro account.
+* `attached`: This boolean value indicates whether this machine is attached to an Ubuntu Pro account (Starting with version 28.1, we recommend using the [u.pro.status.is_attached.v1](references/api:u.pro.status.is_attached.v1) API instead).
 This does not tell you if any particular service (e.g. `esm-infra`) is enabled.
 You must check the individual service item in the `services` list for that status (described below).
 * `expires`: This is the date that the Ubuntu Pro subscription is valid until (in RFC3339 format).
 After this date has passed the machine should be treated as if not attached and no services are enabled. `attached` may still say `true` and services may still say they are `entitled` and `enabled`, but if the `expires` date has passed, you should assume the services are not functioning.
-* `services`: This is a list of Ubuntu Pro services.
+* `services`: This is a list of Ubuntu Pro services (Starting with version 28.1, we recommend using the [u.pro.status.enabled_services.v1](references/api:u.pro.status.enabled_services.v1) API instead).
 Each item has its own attributes.
 Widely applicable services include those with `name` equal to `esm-infra`, `esm-apps`, and `livepatch`.
 Some important fields in each service object are:
   * `name`: The name of the service.
   * `entitled`: A boolean indicating whether the attached Ubuntu Pro account is allowed to enable this service.
   * `status`: A string indicating the service's current status on the machine.
 Any value other than `enabled` should be treated as if the service is not enabled and not working properly on the machine.
 Possible values are: